 This is the kind of dessert dreams are made of.
 Stand over donuts.
 Stand over funnel cakes.
 There’s a new fried dough in town and it’s so mind-blowingly easy and delicious to make that even I, a frequent consumer of all things sweet, was completely blown away.

 And even though I’ve made choux dough (the base for churros) many times for eclairs and cream puffs, for some reason, it’s never occurred to me to make churros at home until now.
 Perhaps because for years I’ve had an irrational fear of frying.
-And for good reason, hot oil is not to be messed with.
+And for good reason get a payday loans online today, hot oil is not to be messed with.
 But have no fear!
 There are a few simple things you can do to make sure your at-home frying experience comes off without a hitch.
 Here are my fast and furious tips for frying success:

 Use a heavy bottomed pot, preferably a dutch oven.
 This will give you an even controlled heat.
 Hot spots = unevenly cooked churros.